Allergy testing can be done at Lytle Veterinary Clinic.

 Allergies are an inherited trait and lifelong disease, the result of an immune system imbalance.
 The tendency to develop allergies is a dominant genetic trait.
 When one parent is allergic, there’s an increased likelihood that his or her offspring will also be allergic.

-Allergies are not curable, but they can be managed with immunotherapy treatment, medications that treat symptoms and avoidance.
+Although allergies are not curable, but they can be managed with immunotherapy treatment, medications that treat symptoms and avoidance.

 - If neither parent is allergic, the chance of developing allergies in offspring is about 15%.